OpenCV 4.11.0-pre

 Note

-If you XCode and XCode Command Line-Tools installed, you already have git installed on your machine.
+If you have Xcode and Xcode Command Line Tools installed, Git is already available on your machine.

 Installing CMake